-This project brings together land use planners and qualified environmental professionals (QEPs) to develop an enhanced environmental planning process, improve staff coordination across the region, and provide standardized and more rigorous environmental assessments by QEPs.
+This project brings together land use planners and QEPs to develop an enhanced environmental planning process, improve staff coordination across the region, and provide standardized and more rigorous environmental assessments.

 Ecosystems in the Okanagan Valley have been heavily impacted by land development, and those that remain are at risk of further fragmentation and loss.
 With only small remnants of some ecosystems remaining such as wetland at 10% it is increasingly important for local governments, Indigenous communities, and the province to have tools to better understand and monitor land changes.